SuperXclusivo: 2018–present: Reappearance and return to television

 On October 9, 2018, both La Comay and Héctor Travieso reappeared in online media and television (including the airwaves of WAPA-TV, where SuperXclusivo originally aired) to announce a 2019 concert date for Bad Bunny in Puerto Rico, marking their first television and media appearance since SuperXclusivo was cancelled in 2013 and further fueling longtime rumors of a comeback.
 The concert announcement was filmed in a full recreation of the set of SuperXclusivo.
 On the reason why he chose to "revive" La Comay, the singer commented the show was "very present in the popular culture of Puerto Rico" as well as it was part of his family and his childhood in the early decade of 2000, "everybody grew up watching La Comay"; this reappearance led to continue speculations of a return to TV, which Santarrossa stated, in November 2018, the idea was not discarded.

 After years of speculation, it was confirmed that La Comay would be returning to television to Mega TV in a show titled after the puppet character.
 Sylvia Hernández, who previously worked in SuperXclusivo, returned as a field reporter on the new show after leaving other gossip/analysis shows.
 In March 2019, it was reported that La Comay would be extended to audiences in Florida.
 On March 29, 2019, Héctor Travieso announced his resignation from the show due to personal life purposes and was replaced shortly by Roque Gallart in April 2019 as co-host and sidekick.

 On December 11, 2020, Kobbo Santarrosa announced La Comay's contract will not be renewed with the network and aired its final episode on December 18, 2020.
 This resulted the show to move to TeleOnce as of March 1, 2021, with comedian Yan Ruiz as the new co-host and sidekick.

+At the end of the December 4, 2023 episode of La Comay, the character announced that the show would be ending the same month, airing its last episode on December 22, 2023.
+TeleOnce and its owner Liberman Media Group indicated they had planned on continuing to air the show but Kobbo Santarosa had decided to retire from television and that they supported his decision completely.
+On the day of the final show TeleOnce aired a special called ¡Qué Bochinche!
+Donde todo comenzó which recounted the trajectory of Santarosa and the character of La Comay.